CURENT/ams/docs/source/modeling/routine.rst

 File Format Converter
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Power flow data is the bridge between dispatch study and dynamic study, where it defines grid topology and power flow.
+Power flow data is the bridge between scheduling study and dynamics study, where it defines grid topology and power flow.
 An AMS case can be converted to an ANDES case, with the option to supply additional dynamic data.